Calbummy/VisAmp/README.md

 Very quick initial test of SDL libraries to make sure everything works (Final version will contain substantially nicer visuals)

 # DT-505A Restoration
 A vertical foldover issue is most likely caused by old, failing electrolytic capacitors in the vertical section of the circuit board.
 The initial foldover problem was diagnosed using a Heathkit test image generator in B&W mode, injected through the original RF input.
-The image below shows the top of the foldover problem where the curving of the image is present.
+The image below shows the top of the foldover problem, where the curving of the image is present.

 ![Vertical Foldover of Test Image](projectImages/IMG_2560.jpeg)